-4.3.1 Sea trial conditions should be set as conditions specified in paragraph 2.2 of the EEDI Calculation Guidelines, if possible.
+4.3.1 Sea trial conditions should be set as the conditions specified in paragraph 2.2.2 of the EEDI Calculation Guidelines, if possible.

-4.3.2 Prior to the sea trial, the following documents should be submitted to the verifier: a description of the test procedure to be used for the speed trial, the final displacement table and the measured lightweight, or a copy of the survey report of deadweight, as well as a copy of NO_x Technical File as necessary.
-The test procedure should include, at a minimum, descriptions of all necessary items to be measured and corresponding measurement methods to be used for developing power curves under the sea trial condition.
+4.3.2 Prior to the sea trial, the following documents should be submitted to the verifier: a description of the test procedure to be used for the speed trial, the final displacement table and the measured lightweight, or a copy of the survey report of deadweight, as well as a copy of the NOx Technical File, as necessary.
+The test procedure should include, as a minimum, descriptions of all necessary items to be measured and corresponding measurement methods to be used for developing power curves under the sea trial condition.

 - 4.3.3 The verifier should attend the sea trial and confirm:

-- .1 propulsion and power supply system, particulars of the engines, and other relevant items described in the EEDI Technical File;
+- .1 propulsion and power supply system, particulars of the engines or steam turbines, and other relevant items described in the EEDI Technical File;

 - .2 draught and trim;

 - .3 sea conditions;

 - .4 ship speed; and

-- .5 shaft power and RPM of the main engine.
+- .5 shaft power and RPM.